-How to do it: Standing up tall, relax your neck muscles as you tilt your head to the left, moving your left ear towards your left shoulder.
+How to do it: Standing up tall, relax your neck muscles as you tilt your head to the left, moving your left ear toward your left shoulder.
 Hold for 10 seconds and repeat 5 times.
 Switch sides and repeat.

 Avoid: Contracting your neck muscles.
 “Let gravity pull your head over,” Tomshack says.

 Why?
-“These stretch the front of your shoulders, your pecs, your biceps and your forearms,” Tomshack says.
+“These stretch the front of your shoulders, your pecs, your biceps, and your forearms,” Tomshack says.
 “The ‘T’ should feel wonderful.”

 How to do it: